-An electronic card with a maximum amount lump sum of €00 has been issued for the year 2016, 2017 and 2018, for all Italian citizens or citizens of other EU Member State living in the country, who turn eighteen years old.
+An electronic card with a maximum amount of €00 has been issued for the year 2016, for all Italian citizens or citizens of other EU Member State living in the country, who are eighteen in 2016.
 The card was valid to be used for theatrical and cinematographic representations, for the purchase of books and access to museums, exhibitions and cultural events, monuments, galleries, archaeological sites, natural parks and live entertainment.

-1.2.7 Social Assistance: Benefits related to the reduction in working ability3
+1.2.7 Social Assistance: Benefits related to the reduction in working ability2